• Skip to primary navigation

 If you have a United credit card, you’ll NEED to add your United MileagePlus number AND pay part of the cost with your United card to receive your free checked bag benefit.

 Very important!!
-If you pay completely on points or with a different credit card, you WILL NOT receive your checked bag benefit even though you’re a United cardholder.
+If you pay completely on points or with a different travel rewards credit card, you WILL NOT receive your checked bag benefit even though you’re a United cardholder.

 Do I Earn Points on a United Basic Economy Fare?